Investment Philosophy

 The Steadyhand investment philosophy is based on four key principles:

-By focusing on a limited number of stocks (20-30), portfolio managers have a much greater understanding of the businesses in which they invest and a higher level of conviction in their best ideas.
+By focusing on a limited number of stocks, portfolio managers have a greater understanding of the businesses they invest in and carry a higher level of conviction in their best ideas.
 A fund with a vast number of holdings stands little chance of outperforming the market, as it runs the risk of simply mimicking it.
 Perhaps Warren Buffett said it best, "Wide diversification is only required when investors do not understand what they are doing."
 For more on the topic, see our article Concentrate Dammit!

 Frequent trading is costly in many ways.
 It signifies a lack of confidence, decisiveness and tax awareness.
 Our managers invest with conviction and typically hold the businesses in which they invest for several years.